-TW2-1 and TW2-2, shown in figure 8(c,d), are likely the most interesting solutions presented in this paper, as they represent traveling wave solutions that are spanwise localized and strongly concentrated near a single wall, and as such are the solutions most likely to be relevant to the lambda-vortex coherent structures that occur near the walls of shear flows (Saiki et al. (1993)).
+TW2-1 and TW2-2, shown in figure 9(c,d), are likely the most interesting solutions presented in this paper, as they represent traveling wave solutions that are spanwise localized and strongly concentrated near a single wall and appear similar to important nearwall flow structures identified in previous studies.
 TW2-1 was formed by windowing TW2 in its z-phase with symmetry $\langle \tau_x \sigma_z, \tau{xz} \rangle$ and windowing parameters a, b = 0.6, 0.4 to get an initial guess with $\tau_x \sigma_z$ symmetry, and refining that with Newton-Krylov-hookstep.
 We were unable to form TW2-2 by the phase-shifting, windowing, and refining procedure employed for other localized solutions.
-Instead TW2-2 was formed by shifting TW2-1 leftwards in z until its right-hand high-speed streak was centered on z=0, extending the shifted field on $z \leq 0$ onto $z \geq 0$ by z-mirror symmetry, and then refining this initial guess with Newton-Krylov-hookstep.
-We note that TW2-1 and TW2-2 required finer grids to resolve the stronger vortex structure adequately compared to TW1-1 and TW1-2.
-Larger computational domains were also necessary, due to the increased width of the streamwise velocity deficit (visible as contour lines in the back plane of figure 8).
-The computations of TW2-1 and TW2-2 from initial guess to took about seven CPU-hours each.
+Instead TW2-2 was formed by shifting TW2-1 leftwards in z until its right-hand high-speed streak was centered on z = 0, extending the shifted field from negative to positive z by z-mirror symmetry, and then refining this initial guess with Newton-Krylov-hookstep.
+We note that TW2-1 and TW2-2 required higher resolution than TW1-1 and TW1-2 to adequately resolve the stronger vortex structure.
+The computations of TW2-1 and TW2-2 from their initial guesses took about seven CPU-hours each.

-Each of the traveling wave solutions depicted in figure 8 is formed from variations of very similar basic structure, which mostly clearly seen in isolation in TW2-1 in figure 8(c).
-Near the lower wall there is an x-periodic chain of concentrated vortices, alternating in sign of circulation (clockwise/counter-clockwise), and nearly aligned with the x-axis but tilting slightly in the wall-normal and spanwise directions, as shown in figure 9(a-e).
-The tilting of the chain of alternating vortices results in a nonuniform x-average in the cross-stream flow, specifically, a pair of counter-rotating mean vortices near the wall, figure 10(a).
-The mean vortices draw low-speed fluid upwards between them and highspeed fluid downward on either side, producing the mean high-speed streaks on either side of the mean vortex pair, depicted by solid contour lines in figure 10(b).
-The streamwise momentum exchanged induced by the near-wall mean vortices has a net negative effect: the region of mean streamwise flow slower than laminar indicated by negative (dashed) contour lines in figure 10(b) is larger in both y, z area and magnitude than the high-speed streaks that outpace laminar flow, indicated by solid contour lines.
+Each of the traveling wave solutions depicted in figure 9 is formed from variations of very similar basic structure, which mostly clearly seen in isolation in TW2-1 in figure 9(c).
+Near the lower wall there is an x-periodic chain of concentrated vortices, alternating in sign of circulation (clockwise/counter-clockwise), and nearly aligned with the x-axis but tilting slightly in the wall-normal and spanwise directions, as shown in figure 10(a-e).
+The tilting of the chain of alternating vortices results in a nonuniform x-average in the cross-stream flow, specifically, a pair of counter-rotating mean vortices near the wall, figure 11(a).
+The mean vortices draw low-speed fluid upwards between them and highspeed fluid downward on either side, producing the mean high-speed streaks on either side of the mean vortex pair, depicted by solid contour lines in figure 11(b).
+The streamwise momentum exchanged induced by the near-wall mean vortices has a net negative effect: the region of mean streamwise flow slower than laminar indicated by negative (dashed) contour lines in figure 11(b) is larger in both y, z area and magnitude than the high-speed streaks that outpace laminar flow, indicated by solid contour lines.
 Thus the net effect of the roll-streak structure is a decrease of bulk flow relative to laminar for a fixed pressure gradient.
-TW2-2 roughly consists of two copies of TW2-1's basic structure, repeated with mirror-symmetry about the z=0 plane.
-This is evident from comparison of TW2-1 and TW2-2 in figure 8(c) and (d), figure 9(a-e) and (f-g), and figure 10(a,b) and (c,d).
-TW1-1 and TW1-2 have similar structure to TW2-1 and TW2-0, but with mirror symmetry in y and weaker magnitudes of vorticity (by roughly a factor of two) and net velocity deficit relative to laminar (by a factor of four or more).
+TW2-2 roughly consists of two copies of TW2-1's basic structure, repeated with mirror-symmetry about the z = 0 plane.
+This is evident from comparison of TW2-1 and TW2-2 in figure 9(c) and (d), figure 10(a-e) and (f-g), and figure 11(a,b) and (c,d).
+TW1-1 and TW1-2 have similar structure to TW2-1 and TW2-0, but with mirror symmetry in y and weaker magnitudes of vorticity (by roughly a factor of two) and bulk velocity deficit relative to laminar (by a factor of four or more).